usamaejaz/jekyll-now/_posts/2017-10-5-vuejs-or-react-which-is-better.md

 Vue.js has a lot of _magic_ like mutable state and so on.
 You don't need to call `setState()` over and over which will render all things again, it's all handled automatically by Vue.js.

-Vue.js is growing really fast and is topping React and Angular.
-As of writing this post, Vue.js has managed to go to the top with React and Angular being second and third on Google Trends.
+Vue.js is growing really fast.
+It has managed to go to the top with React and Angular being second and third on Google Trends.

 <div>